 The Company sponsors a leveraged employee stock ownership plan (the "ESOP") that covers all nonunion employees who work 1,000 or more hours per year and are employed on June 30.
 The Company makes annual contributions to the ESOP equal to the ESOP's debt service less dividends on unallocated shares received by the ESOP.
 All dividends on unallocated shares received by the ESOP are used to pay debt service.
 Dividends on allocated ESOP shares are recorded as a reduction of retained earnings.
 As the debt is repaid, shares are released and allocated to active employees, based on the proportion of debt service paid in the year.
 The Company accounts for its ESOP in accordance with FASB ASC 718-40.
 Accordingly, the shares purchased by the ESOP are reported as Unearned ESOP shares in the balance sheets and the statements of changes in stockholders' equity.
 As shares are released or committed-to-be-released, the Company reports compensation expense equal to the current average market price of the shares, and the shares become outstanding for earnings-per-share (EPS) computations.
-ESOP compensation expense was \$76,549 \$100,555 and \$83,812 \$77,045 for the three-month periods ended December 31, 2022 March 31, 2023 and 2021, 2022, respectively.
-ESOP compensation expense was \$155,477 \$256,032 and \$168,318 \$245,362 for the six-month nine-month periods ended December 31, 2022 March 31, 2023 and 2021, 2022, respectively.
+ESOP compensation expense was ~~\$100,555~~ \$89,189 and ~~\$77,045~~ \$78,927 for the three-month periods ended ~~March 31, 2023~~ September 30, 2023 and 2022, respectively.
+ESOP compensation expense was \$256,032 and \$245,362 for the nine-month periods ended March 31, 2023 and 2022, respectively.